Aimeedeer/meal-swap/README.md

 _Aimee's thoughts_:
 We chose lazy cooking for this meal -- throw everything in the oven.
-Brian invented a new sauce for baking meat, it didn't turn out as he expected, though.
+Brian invented a new sauce for baking meat.
+It didn't turn out as he expected, though.
-I think chicken looks good when I cut it and tasted tender too.
+I thought chicken looked good when I cut it and tasted tender too.
-A bit of maple syrup on Brussels's sprouts helped the coloring.
+A bit of maple syrup on Brussels sprouts helped the coloring.
-Brian love it!
+Brian loved it!
 He loves syrup anyway.
-Now I have to eat a big piece of chicken and too many vegetables in my meal.
+I had to eat a big piece of chicken and too many vegetables in my meal.
-I think Brian is still hungry.
+I think Brian was still hungry.

 _Brian's thoughts_:
 I tried to invent a batter for the chicken,